Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Usability testing in production for best possible feedback

 After the interviews, I designed a high-fidelity prototype of the web app.
-We skipped paper sketches because the interface was so simple.
+I skipped paper sketches since I felt the interface was simple enough.

 For usability testing, we did a limited release of the functioning web app at a clinic in Stockholm.
 This let us observe how it worked for both visitors and staff in real conditions.

-Testing the prototype would only have given us feedback on the interface – not on the full solution.
+Testing a prototype would only have given us feedback on the interface – not on the full solution.

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a full keyboard.

-Temporary personal identity numbers can contain letters, hence a full keyboard option was required.
+Temporary personal identity numbers can contain letters, hence a switching to a full keyboard was needed.

 It took two days to set up the tablet and instruct staff on how the everything worked.
 After two months, they got back to us with feedback.